cetanu/sovereign/docs/guides/tutorial.rst

          endpoints: {{ endpoints|tojson }}
    {% endfor %}

-The value for ``version_info`` on line 2 will be filled in by a version hash based on the rendered config automatically.

-The rest of the file contains ``resources`` which creates envoy cluster configuration based on the inline source from the previous section.

 On line 5, a variable named ``endpoints`` is being created using a utility provided by Sovereign.

 Once fully rendered using the above inline source, this template will look like the below: